About in-library Reserves

 The eReserves (Electronic Reserves) system gives students access to course readings from any computer connected to the Internet.
-Materials on eReserve might include such documents as syllabi book chapters journal or newspaper articles and web site links.
+Materials on eReserve might include such documents as syllabi, book chapters, journal, newspaper articles, and web site links.

 Access to course readings is restricted to students registered for that class.
 Not all classes have course materials on eReserve, and not all class readings are on eReserve.
 Class textbooks, for example, are not available on eReserve but must be purchased by the student or possibly borrowed from the library reserve collection.

 To access materials on eReserve: